Do you feel that your life would be improved if only you could find

 thinking about the situation in the first place, and definitely needs to

-utilize a set of coping skills that can help one adapt to new ways of
+utilize a set of skills that can help one adapt to different ways of

 responding to old triggers or interpersonal patterns.